-Aldworth is said, in ancient times, to have been the home of giants!
-They apparently used to fight with one another and threw around many of the larger rocks to be found in the Thames Valley and up on the Berkshire Downs.
-The Bronze Age 'Grim's Ditch' which crosses the Downs ends in Aldworth and Streatley.
+A popular story says that, in ancient times, Aldworth was the home of giants.
+They used to fight with one another and threw around many of the larger rocks to be found in the Thames Valley and on the Berkshire Downs.
+However, they were not thought to have dug ditches and the extensive Bronze Age Grim's Ditch, which crosses the Downs and ends in Aldworth and Streatley, is instead named after the chief of the Anglo-Saxon gods, Woden, whose nickname was Grim.
 It was probably some sort of boundary ditch and bank.
-Surprsingly, it was not named after the local giants, but after the Saxon god, Woden, whose nickname was 'Grim'.
-The village was actually settled in Saxon times and name means 'Old Farm'.
-King Alfred's great victory over the Vikings of Reading at the Battle of Ashdown in 871 has been placed, by some, on the prehistoric Ridgeway below Dean's (or Dane's) Bottom and Lowbury Hill, in the north of the parish.
+Aldworth was first settled by pagan Anglo-Saxons in the Dark Ages and the name means Old Farm.
+In AD 871, King Alfred's great victory over the Vikings of Reading at the Battle of Ashdown is identified, by some, as having taken place on the prehistoric Ridgeway below Dean's (or Dane's) Bottom and Lowbury Hill, in the north of the parish.

-The main Aldworth manor stood next to the church and was owned by many absentee landlords, such as the famous De Ferrers family, already mentioned.
-However, the chief interest in the history of Aldworth lies in the De la Beches, lords of the more minor manor of La Beche Castle and residents in the village in the 14th century, as well as being big-I-ams at the Royal Court.
-They were said to be descended from the ancient giants for several of them certainly towered above their medieval contemporaries.
-Sir Philip De la Beche got in trouble for supporting the Earl of Lancaster in his rebellion against King Edward II.
-His son, Edmund, later rescued other adherents locked up in Wallingford Castle, despite being a man of the Church.
-His brother, Sir Nicholas, was much in favour with King Edward III and was tutor to the Black Prince.
-Perhaps he visited Aldworth as a boy.
-Nicholas, however, was mostly a soldier serving in campaigns during the Hundred Years War in France and Brittany.
+The De Ferrers' manor house, the main manor of Aldworth, stood next to the church but tended to be owned by absentee landlords.
+Village life was therefore dominated by the lords of the lesser manor centred on La Beche Castle.
+This small fortified manor house stood on the site of De la Beche Farm and was first crenellated in 1338.
+It took its name from the De la Beche family who lived there when not exerting their influence at the royal court.
+They were said to be descended from the ancient giants, for several of them towered above their medieval contemporaries.
+Sir Philip De la Beche fell from grace for supporting the Earl of Lancaster in his rebellion against King Edward II.
+His son, Edmund, later rescued other adherents locked up in Wallingford Castle, despite being a man of the cloth.
+His brother, Sir Nicholas, was close to King Edward III and was tutor to the Black Prince and his siblings.
+Perhaps some of the royal children even visited Aldworth.
 The family are all buried in the parish church.
-Their memorials, known as the Aldworth Giants, form the largest collection of medieval effigial monuments to one family in an English parish church.
-The De la Beche estates eventually passed to the Langfords who moved their chief seat to Bradfield Place.
-La Beche Castle is now just a farmhouse, but the moat survives.
+Their memorials, known as the 'Aldworth Giants', constitute the largest collection of medieval effigial monuments to one family in an English parish church.
+When the De la Beche descendants moved away the castle was left to decay and, by the time of the Civil War, was in ruins.
+Only traces of the old moat survive today.

-|© Nash Ford Publishing 2011.
+|© Nash Ford Publishing 2011; Revised 2020.
 All Rights Reserved.|